frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

-The Frame language evolved from years of studying the literature and experimenting with writing state machines by hand using many different programming languages.
+The Frame language evolved from years of studying the literature and experimenting with writing state machines by hand in many different programming languages.
 Although the basic coding pattern the Framepiler generates today quickly emerged as the preferred implementation, it took much longer to understand why it was instinctually preferred.